chunmeng/emb_sys_mon/README.md

   - kb in one axis, num of objects (kmalloc) in another
 - graph configuration
 - debug configuration
-  - logging console output to file (important for event tracing)
   - output level
 - Config file as Input arg
 - event marking